New book series approaches justice questions through Catholic social tradition

 The book includes a range of financial decision-making examples and reconstructs them as decisions about priorities, values, and commitments to respond to the world and its material realities in a gospel-inspired way.

-Sedmak is a professor of theology and Catholic social tradition advisor in the Center for Social Concerns at the University of Notre Dame and concurrent professor of social ethics and director of the Nanovic Institute for European Studies at the Keough School of Global Affairs.
+Sedmak is a professor of theology and Catholic social tradition advisor in the Institute for Social Concerns at the University of Notre Dame and concurrent professor of social ethics and director of the Nanovic Institute for European Studies at the Keough School of Global Affairs.
 Reagan Hickey is the director of formation for the Francesco Collaborative, a team inspired by the Economy of Francesco Movement and the emerging solidarity economy.

 Next in the Series